A self-consistent method to estimate the rate of compact binary coalescences with a Poisson mixture model: Summary and Outlook

-However, the confusion between low (high) mass NSBH signals and BNS (BBH) signals, would be a concern, if this significantly changed the counts of these types of signals.
-Fortunately, the extensive follow-up analysis using the parameter estimation given in Sec.
-V and Table III of the catalog show that there were 10 significant BBH detections, 1 significant BNS detection, and 0 significant NSBH detections.
+Parameter estimation studies show that 10 significant BBH detections and 1 significant BNS detection, were uncovered from the data.
 These findings are consistent with the multi-component rates results given in the catalog and computed using the methods described in this paper.
-Furthermore, the multi-component rates are also consistent with separate (albeit simpler) rates analyses described in the catalog, which serves as a nice sanity check for the method described in this paper.
-However, we will need to extend the methods described here in the future to better identify borderline NSBH signals from the other astrophysical categories.
-For example, a computationally intensive method involving a synergy of the formalism delineated in this paper and the samples provided by accurate parameter estimation studies, such as the one described in [55], might be required.
+The multi-component rates are also consistent with separate (albeit simpler) rates analyses described in the catalog, which serves as a nice sanity check for the method described in this paper.

+However, we will need to extend the methods described here in the future to better identify astrophysical signals at the boundaries between source-categories.
+For example, a computationally intensive method involving a synergy of the formalism delineated in this paper and the samples provided by accurate parameter estimation studies, such as the one described in \cite{FGDV}, might be required.

 It is worth noting here that the application of the multi-component extension of FGMC used in the catalog is by no means unique.
 One need not restrict oneself to just BNSs, NSBHs, and BBHs.
 Additional astrophysical source classes could be added, like, for example, CBCs from the putative ``mass-gaps'' (with binary component mass range $3M_{\odot}-5M_{\odot}$ and above $45 M_{\odot}$ \cite{O2:RP}), and different categories of black holes.
 Moreover, the redistribution of foreground events need not involve mass-based weighting alone; for example, work on constructing redshift dependent foreground distributions, to study redshift dependent rates of BBHs, is expected to be published soon \cite{chase:in-prep}.